about

 As you engage in this practice, you become aware of your responsibility to yourself and your life.

 the breath will awaken what has been hidden or held back.
-The practice asks for your engagement and willingness to meet these experiences and it supports your autonomy in how you choose to respond.
+The practice asks for your engagement and willingness to meet these experiences.

 -